 1. Poetry study feeds the mind, it gets you thinking.
-If you read all kinds of poems (and we all know we have access to so many poems.
-If not, go HERE!), you will come across those that really make you think.
+If you read all kinds of poems, you will come across those that really make you think.
 Oftentimes, good poetry is not cut and dry.
 Just like a good story, poems don’t just tell you what happening, it paints a picture with words for the reader to decipher.
 It makes you visualize and infer what is going on as you read.

 2. Poetry becomes personal.
 As you read certain poems, they start to speak to you.
 You bring your own experiences to the poem, creating your own specific meanings and making it your own.
 This is something that can become real for students and adults of all ages.
 (And when you find that special poem, keep it close to you!)